jsreport/docs/docs/scripts.md

 }
 ```

+## request, response, reporter

+* `req.template` - modify report template, mostly `content` and `helpers` attributes
+* `req.data` - json object used to modify report input data
+* `req.headers` - json object used to read input headers
+* `res.content` - byte array with output report
+* `res.headers` - output headers
+* `req.reporter.render(request, cb)` - invoke rendering process of another template

+## Multiple scripts
+You can associate multiple scripts to the report template.
+The scripts are then serially executed one after one in the order specified in the jsreport studio.

+## Global scripts
+You can set up a script to run for every single template by adding flag `isGlobal`.
+This can be done for example in jsreport studio script's properties.
+Global script can be useful for common tasks like adding common helpers or settings to templates.

 ## Use custom configuration

 If you have some custom configuration values stored in a file (like a json file) and want to use those value inside your scripts you can just read the file and use it in normal variables.